kckclow/sc-google-ranking/readme.txt

 1. Search History: A user’s search results page can vary depending on what websites they’ve visited before.
 2. Geography/Local Results: Google will show different results depending on the current location of an individual and where they live.
-3. Social Media: Preference will be given to the endorsement of friends.
+3. Social Media: Preference will be given to the endorsement of friends from social media such as Facebook, Google+ and etc.
 4. Device: SERPs can vary depending on the device you are using to search.

 == Installation ==